Skip to main content

 Some notifications can be very slow

-You may have lots of options for notifications (like devices being silenced, tested, and going offline), but unfortunately, they're not necessarily all that quick.
+You may have numerous options for notifications (such as devices being silenced, tested, and going offline), but unfortunately, they're not necessarily all that quick.
 In fact, at times, they're downright slow.

 I tested the offline notifications by unplugging the base station, and it took over two hours for a notification to arrive.
 An alarm going offline isn't necessarily a massive safety issue, but it should still alert you promptly.
 Thankfully, it didn't always take this long.
 When I plugged the base station back in, I got a notification quickly.
-But timing on non-critical notifications was inconsistent at best.
+However, the timing of non-critical notifications was inconsistent at best.

 The good news is that alarm triggers are a different kind of alert.
 Just like you need to give the app notification permissions, you'll also need to provide it with “Critical Alerts” permissions.
 When an alarm was triggered, I got immediate critical alerts.

-You can’t take advantage of some features unless you have a subscription.
+You can’t take advantage of the Fire Dispatch Service Available feature unless you have a subscription.
 For this, you have two options: X-Sense Protect+ Basic and Protect+ Premium.

 Basic ($2.99 per month, $29.99 per year) gets you professional monitoring and fire dispatch.
-X-Sense says you'll be sent a notification when an alarm is triggered.
-If you either verify that there is an emergency or don't respond to the notification, emergency services will be sent.
+X-Sense states that you'll receive a notification when an alarm is triggered.
+If you verify that there is an emergency, emergency services will be sent.
 There's also a manual dispatch feature, and if you're charged a fee for false alarms (by local law enforcement, for example), X-Sense says it will help you waive “some or all of the fine.”

 Premium ($4.99 per month, $49.99 per year) dispatches emergency services quickly by eliminating the notification stage.
-So, when an alarm is triggered, the monitoring center will call you right away, and if you either tell them there is an emergency or don't pick up, fire services will be dispatched.
-Premium also gets you a home insurance discount of up to 20%, through a monitoring certificate that can be given to your home insurance provider.
+When an alarm is triggered, the monitoring center will immediately call you.
+If you either report an emergency or fail to answer, fire services will be dispatched.
+Premium also provides a home insurance discount of up to 20%, as indicated in a monitoring certificate that can be supplied to your home insurance provider.

 X-Sense SC07-MR doesn't meet legal requirements everywhere